Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 2. Which security stakeholder helps recognize risks and manage the response to security incidents ?
 	Risk manager

-3. Fill in the blank: Security operations managers are primarily responsible for helping to identify and
+3. Fill in the blank: Security operations managers are primarily responsible for helping to identify and safeguard an organization from <---->.

+	Security threats

+4.